Sony’s main Android APIs all in one package

 - Develop IR remote enabled apps with the IR Remote API.

-For more information about the different APIs, possible use cases and benefits, check out the API pages available from the Sony Add-on SDK overview page.
-For technical details about how to use and develop with the Sony Add-on SDK APIs, check out the Sony Add-on SDK documentation kit.
+For more information about the different APIs, possible use cases and benefits, check out the API pages available from the overview page.
+For technical details about how to use and develop with the different APIs, check out the included documentation kit.

-News in the latest version of the Sony Add-on SDK
+News in the latest version of the add-on SDK

-In the latest version of the Sony Add-on SDK, several improvements and new functionalities are introduced.
+In the latest version of the add-on SDK from Sony, several improvements and new functionalities are introduced.
 For the Smart Extension APIs, used to develop apps for SmartWatch 2, it is now possible to:

 - Create your own clocks and widgets, which end users can choose to display on the watch face of the SmartWatch 2 using the new watch face editor.